GSA/plainlanguage.gov/_pages/resources/articles/plain-language-in-sweden-the-results-after-30-years.md

 - awards authorities the Plain Swedish Crystal,
 - provides a lot of useful information and material at the language experts and the group's joint website: www.regeringen.se/klarsprak

-Hoppa ev. �ver f�ljande inom parentes: (The group consists of judges, linguists, information managers and political scientists, nine people alltogether, being commissioned to be members of the group on a voluntary basis along with their normal jobs.
+Hoppa ev. över följande inom parentes: (The group consists of judges, linguists, information managers and political scientists, nine people alltogether, being commissioned to be members of the group on a voluntary basis along with their normal jobs.
 The participation of the judges from the Supreme Courts is of utmost importance to our work, as their names and positions make it easier to convince other lawyers and senior officials that plain language is worthwhile.
 One language consultant, the secretary of the group, is the one doing the job.)

 The impact of the Plain Swedish Group is impressive, despite the fact that its resources are very limited.
 More than half of all Swedish government authorities are currently involved in systematic plain language work.
 Ten years ago, in 1994, when the group started its campaigning, 65 percent of the authorities felt no need to participate in plain language work at all.